PhantomInsights/python-getting-started/step-3/README.md

 ![Perspective](./images/6.png)

-`PyDev` is almost ready to be used, in the next guide we will configure a default interpreter and our first projeet.
+`PyDev` is almost ready to be used, in the next guide we will configure a default interpreter and our first project.